 ltem What's this?
 Comments Curve Fitting Currently Levensburg-Marquardt curve fitting is applied to Hyperbola and Parabola.
 This has been optimised.
-Optimisation of curve fitting: - Geodesic acceleration.
+Optimisation of curve fitting: Geodesic acceleration.
 Second order differential terms have been added to the LM solver which makes curve fitting faster and more accurate.
-Thanks to work by Sophie Taylor. - Other LM parameters have been tweaked to optimise the fitting process. - Outlier detection and removal. - Robust statistics have been applied.
+Thanks to work by Sophie Taylor.
+Other LM parameters have been tweaked to optimise the fitting process.
+Outlier detection and removal.
+Robust statistics have been applied.
 Thanks to Sophie Taylor for the stats library.
 Fitting Measure Currently HFR.
-FWHM, Num Stars and HFR Adj have been added.
-FWHM will be a v-curve similar to HFR.
+HFR Adj, FWHM, Num Stars and Fourier Power have been added.
+HFR Adj is similar to HFR.
+Brighter stars are bigger than fainter ones.
+The adjustment aims to adjust the measured HFR to compensate for brightness so that the comparison for in focus (brighter) stars against out-of-focus (fainter) stars is more valid.FWHM will be a v-curve similar to HFR.
 Initially, a gaussian curve will be used.
 Num stars is an inverted v-curve.
-HFR Adj is similar to HFR.
-Brighter stars are bigger than fainter ones.
-The adjustment aims to adjust the measured HFR to compensate for brightness so that the comparison for in focus (brighter) stars against out-of-focus (fainter) stars is more valid.
+Fourier Power takes a Fourier transform of the image and calculates the image power in frequency space.
+Fourier power is a maximum at focus.
 Focus Units Currently Pixels.
 Arc-seconds has been added Relevant to both HFR and FWHM.
 CFZ Critical Focus Zone (CFZ) has been added.
 Several algorithms are available.
 The CFZ is defaulted from the selected optical train.
 Parameters can be adjusted for what-if type analysis.
 The CFZ can be displayed on the v-curve.
 Focus Offset Utility A utility to automatically build focus offsets.
 Based on the filter setup, Build Offsets will pull out Lock Filters and Dependent Filters and then run Autofocus a user-defined number of times on each filter, average the focus points, then calculate and persist the offsets.
 Flats Take flats at same focus point as lights.
 This utility has been fixed.
 In addition, the last used flat position can now be adapted as per AF Start.
 Focus Adviser Utility to advise on focus parameter setup.
 This is an experimental feature and will rely heavily on user feedback to develop going forward.
 The concept is to analyse a focus run and suggest parameter improvements.
 Targeted at novice users.
 SEP Params SEP parameters suggestions for focus.
 Adaptive Focus Adaptive focus will adapt the focuser position between Autofocus runs, aiming to keep optimum focus for each sub-frame.
 Adaptations for Temperature and Altitude are supported.
 When switched on, Adaptive Focus will check between sub- frames whether conditions dictate a focus adjustment.
 If so, this will be performed.
-This is an experimental feature and is implemented in its most basic form.
-AF Start The starting position for an AF run will be filter and Adaptive Focus adjusted.
+This is an experimental feature and is implemented in its most basic form AF Start The starting position for an AF run will be filter and Adaptive Focus adjusted.
 Autofocus works best if it is started near to optimum focus.
 Optimum focus is filter, temperature and possibly altitude dependent.
 Walk How the inward sweep of the AF process performs.
 Currently, a "do your best to find optimium focus" walk is performed.
 The following additional walks have been added: Exact number of steps.
 Good for minimising unnecessary steps.
 Adjust step size to take smaller steps nearer to optimum focus.
 This is experimental.
 Overscan Overscan was originally implemented in the Linear algorithm and then reused by Linear 1 Pass If set, overscan will apply to all outward focus movements.